answersLogoWhite

 A grounded neutral will be at earth potential.
 A floating neutral will be at a voltage dependent upon the voltage imbalance between phases, and the design of the transformer.

-What is difference between groundearth and neutral?
+What is the potential difference between earth wire and live wire?